elldi/malarian/online/README.md

 ## Todo
 * <del>Add a Flask overlay to the segmentation algorithm.</del>
-* Speed issues encountered with Python/Flask solution convert to Java to potentially resolve this.
+* <del>Speed issues encountered with Python/Flask solution convert to Java to potentially resolve this.</del>
+* Java OpenCV bindings are too much hassle, using C++ instead.
 * Add in REST API CRUD operations.